neolit123/JavaFunctors/README.md

 f = null;
 ```

-* NOTES:
+### NOTES

 The class should be thread safe as long as you don't call the static methods
 setExitOnException() or setVerbose() from multiple threads at the same time.

 Beware that usage of Functors can confuse the readers of your source code and